scott-thomas/AWS-Atlas-PrivateLink/README.md

 # AWS-Atlas-PrivateLink

-Provision a secure, private connection between AWS Lambda and MongoDB Atlas using Terraform and AWS PrivateLink.
+Provision a secure, private connection between AWS Lambda and MongoDB Atlas using Terraform and AWS PrivateLink (For Demo purposes only)

 ## Features
 - Automated VPC, subnets, and security group setup